Creating a Safety Plan

-Many victims of domestic violence find it helpful to create a safety plan.
-You can make one yourself or you can call
+Many survivors of domestic violence find it helpful to create a safety plan.
+You can make one yourself or you can call:

 If you decide to write out a safety plan, be sure to keep it in a place where your partner can’t find it.